Vikhyath-Reddy/waph-bheemrvy/Labs/Lab1/README.md

 Task 2

 After the connection has been made, manually construct a simple HTTP request by providing the required information, such as the resource path, HTTP version, and HTTP method (such as GET).
-Apply a "http" display filter to focus only on HTTP traffic.
-Next, the details of the submitted HTTP request, including headers and data for additional examination, will be plainly visible in the Wireshark output.

 ![telnet](images/fig5.jpg)